-The simplest option to export static meshes to our engine from the latest Maya version is to export as an OBJ format.
+To export static meshes to our engine from the latest Maya version you can export as an OBJ format.

 objExport.mllon the list, and check Loaded (check Auto load too, to have it active always).